-Below is a walk-through to creating a simple, dynamic digital signage presentation, comprising heading, playlist of images and a news feed.
-There is a 6-minute Create Edit and Play Presentations video if you prefer to view how to get started with Repeat Signage.
+Below is a step-by-step walk-through to creating a basic dynamic digital signage presentation, comprising heading, playlist of images and a news feed.
+Alternatively, view the 4-minute video below.

 Ready to start?